When to file a home insurance claim

 When not to file a home insurance claim

 As alluded to above, there are a number of situations where filing a homeowners insurance claim might not be in your best interest.
-In these situations, paying the cost of repair or actual cash value of a destroyed item yourself when possible can save on premiums and prevent more serious problems with future coverage.
+In these situations, paying the cost to repair damage or replace items yourself when possible can save on premiums and prevent more serious problems with future coverage.

 The damage is minimal